jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

     (i) the exemption; or
     (ii) an extension of the exemption (being not later than the close of 2016).
 (2) The Authority may grant an extension of an exemption for the purposes of subsection (1)﻿(b)﻿(ii).
+(3) An extension under subsection (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 25D Use of persistent organic pollutants imported or manufactured before commencement of Hazardous Substances and New Organisms (Stockholm Convention) Amendment Act 2003
 (1) This section applies to persistent organic pollutants imported or manufactured before the commencement of the Hazardous Substances and New Organisms (Stockholm Convention) Amendment Act 2003.
-(2) No person may use a persistent organic pollutant for a use not specified in Schedule 2A if the Authority has issued a direction, by notice in the Gazette, restricting the use of the persistent organic pollutant to the use in that schedule for the persistent organic pollutant.
+(2) No person may use a persistent organic pollutant for a use not specified in Schedule 2A if the Authority has issued a direction restricting the use of the persistent organic pollutant to the use in that schedule for the persistent organic pollutant.
 (3) This section does not prevent approvals being granted under— (a) section 30(a); and
   (b) section 30(ba), but only for research in a laboratory.
+(4) A direction under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 26 Determination of new organism or hazardous substance
 (1) The Authority may, on application by any person, determine whether or not any organism is a new organism.